KarakayaMetin8787/project_news_API_react/README.md

 ## Autors

-This project was intended to be done solo and was created enterely by me:
+This project was intended to be done solo and was created entirely by me:
 [Metin Karakaya](https://github.com/KarakayaMetin8787)